OpenDSA/OpenDSA/RST/source/Glossary.rst

       list or binary tree.
 Typically, nodes are allocated using :term:`dynamic memory allocation`.

+   NP Complete
+      A class of problems that are related to each other in this way:
+      If ever one such problem is proved to be solvable in polynomial time, or proved to require exponential time, then all other NP Complete problems will cost likewise.
+      Since so many real-world problems have been proved to be NP Complete, it would be extremely useful to determine if they have polynomial or exponential cost.
+But so far, nobody has been able to determine the truth of the situation.

    object
       An instance of a class, that is, something that is created and takes up storage during the execution of a computer program.